Member security: Holiday safety tips

 Paying for your gas inside, instead of directly at the pump, is one good way to avoid skimmers at your local gas station.
 Also, try to avoid using public ATMs at gas stations or convenient stores, and opt instead for bank-operated ATMs that are much more difficult to corrupt with a skimming device.

 If you are booking a vacation rental, be aware that there are fake listings out there that could leave you without a place to stay and without the money you paid.
 Some scammers will use real property listings with manipulated contact and payment details, while others make up their property listings from the start and show units that either are not actually renting, or do not even exist.
+Be on the lookout for these red flags:

 - Below-market rates